 Q: Does the Illinois Poison Center take calls about pets?

 Q: How can I get free stickers, magnets, posters, and other education, presentation and promotion materials?

 A: The IPC has an online Poison Prevention Education Resource Center where you can download and/or order a variety of materials (most are free!).
 If you haven't already done so, we first ask that you complete the free, quick and easy online Poison Prevention Education Course.
 After doing so, you'll have unlimited access to the materials AND you'll earn free continuing eduction credit (CEC)!

 Q: How is the Illinois Poison Center funded?

 A: The Illinois Poison Center is a non-profit organization supported by public and private grants and gifts as well as individual contributions.
 For more information about the Illinois Poison Center, click here.

-To take advantage of the IPC's FREE poison prevention education and presentation materials as well as the education course, click here
+- To take advantage of the IPC's FREE poison prevention education and presentation materials and education course, click here